Bryns124/COMP1531-backend/assumptions.md

 8. For the functions channel_create, channel_list, channel_listall, channel_details, channel_join, channel_messages,  which have auth_user_id as an argument, the user_id will always be valid.
 9. when a dm or channel gets removed, the messages are still considered to be "sent" by the user
 10. A user won't be removed from an active standup
-11. When a standup is runing for the length of 0 seconds, when testing we are assuming that the server will run with no lag, as otherwise, it is possible for the processes of ending the standup to exceed the time it takes to make another request to the server.
+11. When a standup is runing for the length of 0 seconds, the time it takes to end the standup exceeds 0 seconds, thus when testing we will just check that the starting duration of the standup is equal to the end time of the standup.